weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/upgrading-profiles.md

 When newer versions of a profile are available you will be able to discover them by [listing installed profiles](/docs/installer-docs/listing-installed-profiles#listing-installed-profiles).
-Once you know what version you want to upgrade to you can upgrade your profile by running:
+Once you know which version you want to upgrade to, run the following:

 ```bash
 pctl upgrade path-to-installation/ <version>